-In her rustic home In Nantes, stylist Aurélie Lécuyer creates a playful, graceful, yet somehow sophisticated space for her toddler, a little girl.
+In her rustic home In Nantes, France, stylist Aurélie Lécuyer creates a playful, graceful, yet somehow sophisticated space for her little girl.

 Above: A garland of paper dots and a row of orange playthings.

-Above: Lécuyer added a touch of color—some coral carnations—into this simple image.
+Above: Lécuyer added a touch of color—some coral carnations—into this simple setting.

 Above: Cable & Cotton's String Lights are offered in your choice of color combinations; $39 for a string of 20 lights.

 Above: Use Japanese Washi Tape, shown here in hot pink, to affix images to the wall; $3.30 from In the Clear on Etsy.

 Above: From Merci in Paris, French Linen Pillow Cases are €35 each and range in color (Aurélie selected them in chartreuse, rose, and pale gray) and Pillow Inserts are €15 each.
 Available online at Merci with international shipping.
 For more on the cultish Parisian store see our post: Paris's Most Exciting Shop is Now Online.